eekcoopuw/jobmon/docsource/workflow.rst

 As soon as you change any of the values of your Workflow's WorkflowArgs, or modify its TaskDag, you'll cause a new Workflow entry to be created in the jobmon database.
-When calling run() on this new Workflow, anyprogress through the TaskDag that may have been made in previous Workflows wil be ignored.
+When calling run() on this new Workflow, any progress through the TaskDag that may have been made in previous Workflows will be ignored.

 .. todo::